newborn PORTRAITS information

 In order to minimise disruption and distractions, we do not allow customers to take their own pictures during our portrait sessions.

-And of course, our aim is always to keep disturbances to a minimum while we photograph your sleeping newborn!
+A newborn session is a quiet, delicate process taking quite some time to complete (so is really not very exciting for young children) and our aim is always to keep disturbances to a minimum while we photograph your sleeping newborn!

 The Birches